The following information and titles are provided following HMRC guidance dated 24 June 2016.

 In applying this Policy it is of the utmost importance that the Group activities comply with local and foreign tax laws regarding corporate taxes, value added taxes, alcohol taxes, and any other activity that may cause a tax liability, and to display a total and complete transparency regarding the communication between the Group and the local tax authorities.
-In the context of direct taxation, the Group Policy is to maintain an effective tax rate that increases shareholder value, taking into account financial and reputational risks.

 The Group accrues tax provisions on its books based on tax estimations.
 These estimates may require analysis and interpretation of various tax laws.

-The Group does business in more than 140 countries around the world.
+The Group does business in more than 130 countries around the world.
 The business in the UK plays a big role in the overall Group’s business.

 The tax risks in the UK related to the business size includes collection of taxes and payment of special taxes, and VAT.